How Much Pesto To Add To Pasta?

 Long answer

-In Italy, you'll find that chefs use just enough pesto to coat the pasta, and they certainly don’t allow the dish to drown in it.
-As a very rough guide, your pesto should weigh about 2/3 the weight of the dried pasta you are cooking.
-So, for a standard, single serving of 75g of dried pasta, we think that 50g of pesto is about right.
+In Italy, chefs use just enough pesto to coat the pasta and never allow the dish to drown in the sauce.
+As a rough guide, your pesto should weigh about 2/3 the weight of the dried pasta you are cooking.
+So, for a standard single serving of 75g of dried pasta, 50g of pesto is about right.

-Naturally, everyone’s tastes are different, so you’ll have to adjust the quantities up or down depending on who you are cooking for.
+Naturally, everyone's tastes are different, so you'll have to adjust the quantities up or down depending on who you are cooking for.
 It also greatly depends on what other ingredients you are serving your pasta with.
-If you're making a dish with chunks of chicken breast, for example, you’ll want to add a little more pesto to ensure the meat is as well coated as the pasta.
+For example, if you're making a dish with chunks of chicken breast, you'll want to add a little more pesto to ensure the meat is as well coated as the pasta.

 Bear in mind that you will (or we at least hope you will) be adding some extra liquid to your sauce in the form of some of the starchy water that the pasta cooked in.

-This water is not only incredibly flavourful, but it also acts as an emulsifier and thickener that enables you to create a silky, luxuriously smooth, restaurant-quality sauce.
-It also helps your jar of pesto go that little bit further.
+This water is not only incredibly flavourful but also acts as an emulsifier and thickener, enabling you to create a silky, luxuriously smooth, restaurant-quality sauce.
+It also helps your jar of pesto go a little bit further.

 Approximate pesto-to-pasta ratio in grams